jmnavarrol/bash-magic-enviro/README.md

 **[bindir module](./src/bash-magic-enviro_modules/bindir.module):** the *bin/* dir relative to the project's root will be added to $PATH, so custom script helpers, binaries, etc. are automatically available to the environment.

 **NOTE:** if *bindir* is requested but the directory doesn't exists, this module will create it on the fly.

+### Terraform support<a name="terraform"></a>
+**[terraform-support module](./src/bash-magic-enviro_modules/terraform-support.module):** Adds support for [Terraform](https://www.terraform.io/intro/index.html) development.
+It peruses [the tfenv project](https://github.com/tfutils/tfenv/tree/v2.2.0) to allow using different per-project Terraform versions, suited to your hardware.

+For this to happen, *Bash Magic Enviro* clones [the tfenv repository](https://github.com/tfutils/tfenv/tree/v2.2.0) to the *.bme.d/tfenv/* subdirectory relative to your project's root and configures it for usage within your project scope, so make sure you add `.bme.d/` to your `.gitignore` file (an error will be thrown otherwise).

+Once *tfenv* is (automatically) configured for your project, you can normally use any suitable terraform or [tfenv command](https://github.com/tfutils/tfenv/tree/v2.2.0#usage).

+You can globably set your project's Terraform version by means of the **'TFENV_TERRAFORM_VERSION'** environment variable defined on your project's main *.bme_env file* (See [example project](./example-project/.bme.env)): it gets unset when you go outside its directory tree along *Bash Magic Enviro*'s cleaning process.

+This module also sets the **TF_PLUGIN_CACHE_DIR** environment variable pointing to the *.bme.d/.terraform.d/plugin-cache* directory relative to your project's root, so plugins can be reused within different Terraform plans in your project.

 ## Development<a name="development"></a>
 There's a `make dev` target on [the Makefile](./Makefile), that creates *symbolic links* under *~/bin* from source code.
 This way, you can develop new features with ease.